Pylon

 The design of a high-voltage pylon requires working with:

-• The colour variations of the different seasons
+• The color variations of the different seasons.

 The design of a high-voltage pylon means working with movement.
 Therefore, a changing structure is proposed, which is modified depending on the point of view of the observer, if you are near or far away, if you are moving or standing still.
 A structure that changes over time.